HexPang/DayZHive/README.md

 Q:I Want Add Sapwn Loot,What should i do?

 A:Create a file named "character.template" in Hive directory,you can also copy save data.If you changed the template,you need restart hive to make it work.

+Q:Is this support tent save?
+A:Oh,It's not support yet,But i'm now working on DayZServer and Hive,when finished i'll update it here.

  Config File 1.0.12+
 ```